 For example, there’s a debate as to whether a completely vegan diet is better than one that contains a small percentage of animal products.

 Some people also feel best on an all-raw diet, although there’s not definite science to say that it’s absolutely the best diet for everybody.

 Ultimately, it’s up to YOU to become your own diet guru.

-But it’s important not to fall into cynicism and start to believe that nobody is right and that all diet advice is bad.
-Of course, no one is absolutely right but it’s logical to believe that certain people should be closer to the truth than others.
+It’s important not to fall into cynicism, and start to believe that nobody is right and that all diet advice is bad.
+Of course, no one is absolutely right but it’s logical to believe that certain people may be closer to the truth than others.

 If a diet guru dies of an illness, it doesn’t necessarily mean that their advice is wrong.
 It could mean that they didn’t practice it, or that it wasn’t enough to prevent their illness.